CMSgov/bcda-static-site/src/_announcements/bcda-launches-v3.md

 ## What this means for current users

-The v1 and v2 endpoints will be disabled in 2027 on a date to be announced.
+The v1 and v2 endpoints will be disabled on July 30, 2027.
 Refer to the [v3 Migration Guide]({{ '/v3/how-to-migrate-v3' | relative_url }}) for steps and support on upgrading to v3.